List files and folders

 use a folder reference to list its content

-We build a reference to a folder to list its content.
-It is a shallow list: we see the top level files and folders.
+We build a folder reference to list its content.
+It outputs a shallow list: we see the top level files and folders.

 Note: list() is a capped version that expects a count limit.